- RN Programs by State

 Every RN program is different.
 The following admissions requirements merely give you a basic idea of what to expect.
 Always investigate specific programs thoroughly to ensure you meet all of the requirements.

-To be admitted to most ADN programs, a high school diploma or equivalent such as a GED is typically required.
+- Prior Education - To be admitted to most ADN programs, a high school diploma or equivalent such as a GED is typically required.
 BSN programs usually require diplomas at an absolute minimum.
 However, in many cases, you must complete your first two years of general education requirements before being officially admitted to a nursing program.

-You often must provide transcripts to demonstrate that you've completed certain prerequisites before being admitted to an RN program.
-For an ADN program, for instance, you may need to have earned a certain number of credits in specific high school subjects to be admitted.
-The same often applies to BSN programs, but you can complete your prerequisites during your first two years of college.
+- Prerequisites - Most RN programs require applicants to have completed certain prerequisite courses.
+For an ADN program, for instance, you may need to have earned a certain number of credits in specific high school subjects.
+The same often applies to BSN programs, but you can complete your prerequisite courses during your first two years of college.